arashnm80/arashnm80.github.io/quotes.md

 > 80% of all outcomes are derived from 20% of causes.

+> The scope of one's personality is defined by the magnitude of that problem which is capable of driving a person out of his wits.

 > Diff between 125 and 120 mins is nothing, diff between 5' and 0' is everything.

 > This can be paradise, this can be hell.
 I'm gonna refuse it and leave or accept it and try my best to live.